Church of England

 In the earlier phase of the English Reformation there were both Catholic and Protestant martyrs.
 This continued into the later phases, which saw the Penal Laws punish Catholics and nonconforming Protestants.
 Various factions continued to challenge the leadership and doctrine of the church into the 17th century, which under Charles I veered towards a more Catholic interpretation of the Elizabethan Settlement, especially under Archbishop Laud.
 Following the victory of the Roundheads in the English Civil War, the Puritan faction dominated and the Book of Common Prayer and episcopacy were abolished.
-These would be restored under the Stuart Restoration in 1660.
+Both were restored under the Stuart Restoration in 1660.